The Best Florence Restaurants

 Via de’ Vellutini, 1r | Website | TripAdvisor | Reservations encouraged

-We dine at 4 Leoni at least once every trip – which is even more convenient now that we’ve started staying in Palazzo Belfiore just around the corner.
+We dine at 4 Leoni at least once every trip – which is convenient since we frequently stay at Palazzo Belfiore just around the corner.
 We always order at least two plates of the fiocchetti di pera (pear-filled pasta), bruchetta and pumpkin ravioli.
 There’s nothing on the menu that’s not perfect.

 Tamerò